 The endocannabinoid system within the human body is a naturally forming system that regulates a wide variety of physiological processes, such as mood, memory, and appetite.
-When a deficiency or other defect occurs, it can often lead to disease.
+When a deficiency or other defect occurs, the likelihood of disease increases.

-When cannabis is ingested, cannabinoids immediately bind to the endocannabinoid receptors most commonly found in the brain and immune system.
+When cannabis is ingested, cannabinoids immediately bind to cannabinoid receptors, which are most commonly found in the brain and immune system.
 The effects on the human body differ based on the specific receptors to which they bind.
 CBN, or cannabinol, for instance, fastens specifically to CB-2 receptors.
 Depending on the ratio of cannabinoids ingested, they will have a different effect on the body.

 The Most Common Cannabinoids Found in Cannabis